voch95/voch95_portfolio/README.md

 # Hi, I'm Vlad Chelcea

 Welcome to my GitHub portfolio.
-I’m a master’s student in Systems, Control & Robotics at KTH (Sweden), with a BSc in Electrical Engineering.
+I'm a master's student in Systems, Control & Robotics at KTH (Sweden), with a BSc in Electrical Engineering.
 My work blends electrical engineering and a variety of different types of systems.

 - MSc in Systems, Control & Robotics @ KTH
 - Interests: AI, NLP, Deep Learning, Control Systems